wasif-h/CSC-284-OOP-Lab/README.md

 ```

 **Result Analysis:**
-The program successfully initializes and prints the name "John" and roll number `2` for the student.
+The program successfully initializes and prints the student name as "John" and roll number `2` using the constructor.

 ---

+### **Experiment 2**
-### **Experiment 2: Student Data Management**
+**Name:** Student Data Management

 **Description:**
-This experiment uses a class `Student` to store and display the roll number, phone number, and address of two students, "Sam" and "John".
-Each object stores unique information.
+This experiment demonstrates the use of multiple objects in a class to manage and store data for individual entities.
+The `Student` class encapsulates the attributes like `name`, `roll_no`, `address`, and `phone`.
+Each object is assigned unique data and displays it.

 **C++ Code:**
 ```cpp